 About the Author: Sam began investing his own money ever since he first opened a Charles Schwab brokerage account online in 1995.
 Sam loved investing so much that he decided to make a career out of investing by spending the next 13 years after college on Wall Street.
 During this time, Sam received his MBA from UC Berkeley with a focus on finance and real estate.
 He also became Series 7 and Series 63 registered.
 In 2012, Sam was able to retire at the age of 35 largely due to his investments that now generate over six figures a year in passive income.
 Sam now spends his time playing tennis, spending time with family, and writing online to help others achieve financial freedom.

-Updated for 2017 and beyond.
-I’m personally paying down debt with some gains I’ve made in the stock market and building a municipal bond portfolio now that rates have increased.
-Now is important than ever to keep track of your finances.
+Updated for 2019 and beyond.
+I’m slowly paying down mortgage debt with some gains I’ve made in the stock market and building a municipal bond portfolio now that rates have increased.